 Julie M. Sadhu, MD, is an outpatient Attending Physician who joined our faculty in 2011.
 She completed her general psychiatry residency at Harvard Longwood Psychiatry Residency Program (Harvard Medical School) in Boston and her Child and Adolescent Psychiatry (CAP) fellowship at Massachusetts General Hospital/McLean Hospital (Harvard Medical School).

 Prior to becoming the Training Director, Dr. Sadhu was heavily involved in fellow education, serving as the Fellow Faculty Mentor from 2013-2015.
 In addition, Dr. Sadhu is the course director for the Diversity and Cultural Competency Course for the first year child psychiatry fellows, social work interns and psychology interns.
 Dr. Sadhu serves on the Clinical and Organizational Development Provider Liaison Advisory Council and the Wellness Committee for the hospital.
 Dr. Sadhu has presented at the American Association of Directors of Psychiatry Residency Training and the American Academy of Child and Adolescent Psychiatry annual meetings and served as a mentor for medical students, residents, and fellows during the AACAP annual meetings.
-She serves on the AADPRT Assessment Committee and served on the American Board of Psychiatry and Neurology (ABPN) Child and Adolescent Psychiatry Maintenance of Certification Committee.
+She chairs the AADPRT Assessment Committee and served on the American Board of Psychiatry and Neurology (ABPN) Child and Adolescent Psychiatry Maintenance of Certification Committee.
 She is a co-author of the Concise Guide to Adolescent Psychiatry, 5th edition published in 2017 by the American Psychiatric Association Publishing.
 Her clinical interests include treatment of mood and anxiety disorders and scholarly interests include ethics, professionalism, and cultural aspects of care.

 Mina K. Dulcan, MD, served as Director of the Division of Child and Adolescent Psychiatry at Northwestern University Feinberg School of Medicine and Head of the Department of Child and Adolescent Psychiatry at Lurie Children’s for 24 years.
 She continues to be very active in fellow education and supervision.
 She is a past president of the American Association of Directors of Psychiatric Residency Training (AADPRT), served a 10-year term as editor-in-chief of the Journal of the American Academy of Child and Adolescent Psychiatry, and was a member of the Accreditation Council for Graduate Medical Education’s Residency Review Committee for Psychiatry.
 She received the 2015 Virginia Q. Anthony Outstanding Woman Leader Award from AACAP for lifetime achievements in the field of child and adolescent psychiatry.